cloudfoundry/cloud_controller_ng/spec/README.md

     bundle exec rspec --drb spec/unit/models/services/service_plan_visibility_spec.rb

+You can configure your IDE to take advantage of spork by inserting the `--drb` option.
+If `spork` isn't running `rspec` will ignore the `--drb` option and run the test the usual slower way.

 Press Ctrl-C in the first terminal to stop running `spork`.

-### The Automatic Way
+### Running Tests Automatically When Files Change

-In one terminal, change to the `Cloud Controller` root directory and run `bundle exec scripts/chauncey.rb`
+In one terminal, change to the `Cloud Controller` root directory and run `bundle exec scripts/file-watcher.rb`

 As files change, they, or their related spec files, will be run automatically.

-Press Ctrl-C to stop running `chauncey`.
+Press Ctrl-C to stop running `file-watcher.rb`.